 The Group recognises the importance of good supply chain management practices in managing environmental and social risks and regards its suppliers and subcontractors as important business partners.
-In view of green supply chain management, the Group strives to engage suppliers and subcontractors who incorporate the consideration of environmental and social risks into their supply chain management with responsible acts for society.
+Regarding green supply chain management, the Group strives to engage suppliers and subcontractors that incorporate environmental and social risk considerations into their supply chain management and are socially responsible.